- Print

 Example of specifying Sticky Session

-Sticky Session of a load balancer is provided as the Sticky Session feature configurable in the listener rule and the Sticky Session feature configurable in the target group.
+Sticky Session of Load Balancer is provided as the Sticky Session function configurable in the listener rule and the Sticky Session function configurable in the target group.

-In this example, we're going to specify the Sticky Sessions of all target groups created and set to use the Sticky Sessions of the rules created through action.
+In this example, we specify the Sticky Sessions of all target groups created and set to use the Sticky Session of the rules created through action.

 apiVersion: networking.k8s.io/v1